Exabyte-io/documentation/docs/data/lifecycle.md

 ## 1. Entity Structured Data Creation

 The [actions](../entities-general/actions/overview.md) performed by the user in the Web Interface lead to the creation of entity-related [structured data](../data-structured/overview.md) in the corresponding [account-owned collections](../accounts/collections.md), stored within the database.
+[Jobs](../jobs/overview.md) corresponding to the simulation tasks provide one such example.

 ## 2. Execution of Simulation